davidkhala/OBP-EE-utils/README.md

 - a lightweight load balancer for
 - a LDAP server for authentication

+current latest version: 19.3.4
 ## Basic informaion
-- initial login credential
+- initial login credential.
   - username: `oracle`
-  - password: `Welcome1`
+  - password: `Welcome1`.
+The password is asked to be changed upon first login.
 ## Compatibility
 - Hardware
   - 4 CPUs, 16GB memory, 500GB storage